Scille/parsec-cloud/docs/rfcs/1030-collaborative-editics.md

     "idletime": <integer>  // timestamp in ms
 }
 ```

+*Editics protocol changes*: Ignored for now since those connection times are unlikely.

+TODO: what to do with refreshToken/expiredToken

+The client is then expected to send a `extendSession` event within 2 minutes,
+otherwise the server closes the connection.

+Ask the server to provide a new JWT token (i.e. server sends `refreshToken` event)
+to stay authenticated.

 If `extendSession` is not used, the server eventually sends a `expiredToken`
 event to the client to inform it that its JWT token has expired.